ivalab/RoboSLAM/content/research/goodgraph.md

 More details soon.

 [^1]: Y. Zhao, J.S.
 Smith, and P.A.
 Vela.
-"Good Graph: Cost-Effective, Budget-Aware Bundle ADjustment in Visual SLAM." _in progress_, 2019.
+"Good Graph: Cost-Effective, Budget-Aware Bundle Adjustment in Visual SLAM." _in progress_, 2019.